earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

     })
 ~~~

-And somehow get them translated into the format that lambda requires.
-Thankfully, `AWS Lambda Go API Proxy` is here to do all the heaving lifting for us.
+And somehow have that translated into the lambda message format.
+Thankfully, `AWS Lambda Go API Proxy` is here to help.

 A simple hello-world looks like this: